chinapandaman/PyPDFForm/docs/v2/api_reference.md

 * **x** - integer/float, horizontal coordinate of which the text will be drawn at.

 * **y** - integer/float, vertical coordinate of which the text will be drawn at.

+* **font** - string, sets the font for text drawn.
+Font set by this parameter has to be registered first.

 * **font_size** - integer/float, font size of the text drawn.